firefly-oss/core-banking-accounts/README.md

 - Account ownership is managed by the external contract management system via contractId
 - Account types are defined using enums for type safety and consistency

+#### Crypto-Specific Business Rules

+- Crypto accounts (CRYPTO_WALLET, TOKENIZED_ASSET, etc.) must have a blockchain network specified
+- Tokenized assets must have a token contract address and token standard
+- Crypto balances can have additional types: STAKED, LOCKED, and PENDING_CONFIRMATION
+- Crypto transactions must track blockchain transaction hashes and confirmation counts
+- Asset prices must be tracked with high precision (up to 18 decimal places) to accommodate crypto assets
+- Custodial accounts (isCustodial=true) are managed by the bank, while non-custodial accounts are managed by the customer
+- Each crypto asset can be priced in multiple quote currencies (USD, EUR, BTC, etc.)
+- Historical price records must be maintained with source information for audit purposes

 ## API Documentation

 The service provides a comprehensive API for managing all aspects of banking accounts: